 Also - why is french toast called french toast?
 It is supposedly not necessarily originally a piece de resistance of France.
 Mysterious!

-2 Tbsp honey, warmed in microwave for 20 seconds
+- 2 Tablespoons honey, warmed in microwave for 20 seconds

-Day old or stale bread ala Egg Bread
+- Day old or stale bread a la Egg Bread or Challah Bread

 You'll want some thick slices of bread to start.
 This is homemade egg bread - and dang, some homemade bread just makes this all the more succulent!
 Preheat your oven at this point if you want to keep your finished toast warm while you make the rest.